valentinoli/valentinoli/README.md

 ### Hi there 👋

-Currently, I work at Novo Nordisk where, as part of the Content Digitalisation team, I develop solutions for automating the creation of clinical study documents required for submission to regulatory authorities.
+I currently work at Novo Nordisk where I create solutions to automatically generate vital clinical trial documents required for submission to regulatory authorities.

-I am the author of the [Icelandic Bahá’í Web Library](https://bokasafn.bahai.is/)
+I am also the author of the [Icelandic Bahá’í Web Library](https://bokasafn.bahai.is/).

 I’m interested in...
   * data analysis